hamdyaea/MarsInSightWeather/README.md

 ## Requirements :

-If you miss a module, install it pip install module-name.
+If you miss a module, install it with the command pip install module-name.
+For example if you miss PIL you can install it with : sudo pip3 install pillow.

 Your user must have read and write access on the current running directory.